adstuart/azure-expressroute-direct-local/README.md

 ## Considerations

 - ExpressRoute GlobalReach is [not available](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs#what-features-are-available-and-what-are-not-on-expressroute-local) on Local SKU circuits.
-If you plan to make use of GlobalReach for global connectivity scenarios, and/or, connectivity to workloads such as [Azure VMware Solution](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud) and [Skytap](https://help.skytap.com/wan-expressroute-overview.html), this should be considered before using this pattern
+If you plan to make use of GlobalReach for global connectivity scenarios, and/or, connectivity to workloads such as [Azure VMware Solution](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud) and [Skytap](https://help.skytap.com/wan-expressroute-overview.html), this pattern should be avoided.
 - ExpressRoute hairpin.
 Some customers may utilise the routing properties of an ER circuit to route traffic between Azure Regions.
 I.e. if you connect two ExpressRoute Gateways to the same ExpressRoute circuit, [traffic will flow between them](https://cloudnetsec.blogspot.com/2019/02/azure-intra-region-and-inter-region.html).
-If you follow the pattern described in this guide, you utilise separate circuits and therefore remove this behaviour. **Please note, if you have requirements to route traffic between Azure Regions, it is always recommended to utilise Global VNet peering (or Azure Virtual WAN), and not ER Hairpin, for this traffic when possible**
+If you follow the pattern described in this guide, you utilise separate circuits and therefore remove this behaviour. **Please note, if you have requirements to route traffic between Azure Regions, it is always recommended to utilise Global VNet peering (or Azure Virtual WAN), and not ER Hairpin, for this traffic**.
-- Microsoft Peering
 - Gateway Limits.
-This design inherently increases the number of logical circuits used, ensure you are within ExpressRoute Gateway [limits](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gatewayfeaturesupport).
+This design inherently increases the number of logical circuits used, ensure you are within ExpressRoute Gateway [limits](https://docs.microsoft.com/en-us/azure/expressroute/.expressroute-about-virtual-network-gateways#gatewayfeaturesupport).
 - Circuit limits.
 By default, you can [create 10 circuits](https://docs.microsoft.com/en-us/azure/expressroute/how-to-expressroute-direct-portal#circuit) in the subscription where the ExpressRoute Direct resource is.
 This number can be increased by support.
-- Review [ExpressRoute Premium](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs#what-is-expressroute-premium) features, if you are making use of these features today, Local may not work for you
+- Review [ExpressRoute Premium](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs#what-is-expressroute-premium) features, if you are making use of these features today, Local may not work for you.
+- This design is predicated on the idea that data flows ingress/egress at the peering location closest to the Azure region, I.e. you utilise your own MPLS WAN to get traffic to the closest Microsoft Edge ([cold potato](https://en.wikipedia.org/wiki/Hot-potato_and_cold-potato_routing#:~:text=to%20the%20telco.-,Cold-potato%20routing,-%5Bedit%5D) from the perspective of your network).
+If you wish to follow a [hot potato](https://en.wikipedia.org/wiki/Hot-potato_and_cold-potato_routing#:~:text=References-,Hot-potato%20routing,-%5Bedit%5D) pattern, and maximise use of the Microsoft global network then this pattern is best avoided.

 Finally, if these technical constraints prevent you from benefiting from ExpressRoute Local egress pricing for you entire Azure design, it should not stop you considering it for future requirements.
-For example, if you have a future requirement for a BigData workload that is able to reside within a single region, there is nothing stopping you complimenting your existing design with a "sidecar" use of ExpressRoute Local.
+For example, if you have a future requirement for a high-bandwidth workload (E.g. SAP, BigData, VDI) that is able to reside within a single region, there is nothing stopping you complimenting your existing design with a "sidecar" use of ExpressRoute Local.
 E.g.

 ![](images/2021-09-02-16-28-17.png)

 # Conclusion

 We learnt that ExpressRoute Direct customers are able to leverage the pricing attributes of ExpressRoute Local SKU circuits whilst at the same time maintaining an Enterprise grade resilient hybrid connectivity pattern.
+We highlighted the key considerations when assessing if this pattern is appropriate for your use of Azure.